rbgirshick/ammi_cv_object_detection_labs/lab1.md

 The length of the report should not exceed 2 pages.

-*Credits: This lab is adapted from the lab created by Georgia Gkioxari for 2020 AMMI CV course.*
+*Credits: This lab is adapted from the lab created by Georgia Gkioxari for the 2020 AMMI CV course.*

 [d2]: https://github.com/facebookresearch/detectron2
 [d2tut]: https://colab.research.google.com/drive/1wgg7IT8NrlxDeAmhYRjyHasg3jvwCnUd#scrollTo=QHnVupBBn9eR